 Pharmacokinetics constrain the schedule.
 Thymalfasin has a short elimination half-life of approximately 2 hours, and this rapid clearance means the drug does not accumulate with repeated dosing such as the twice-weekly regimen used for chronic indications.
 That short half-life is also why acute critical-illness research has tested far more frequent dosing rather than higher single doses.

-Hepatitis B is where the evidence is strongest.
-The registered indication rests on pooled randomized data: Zadaxin is indicated for chronic hepatitis B in patients 18 and older with compensated liver disease and HBV replication, based on a pooled analysis of 3 randomized controlled trials comprising 223 patients, with twice-weekly dosing for 6 months and follow-up at 12 months, and a notable delayed therapeutic response 12 months or longer after completion of therapy.
+Hepatitis B is where the registered indication sits, and it is routinely described as the peptide's strongest evidence.
+The registration rests on a pooled analysis of three randomized controlled trials comprising 223 patients, with twice-weekly dosing for six months and follow-up at twelve, showing a delayed therapeutic response arriving twelve months or more after therapy ended.

-The delayed-response pattern matters.
-Unlike direct-acting antivirals where viral suppression tracks dosing, Tα1's effect on HBV markers tends to manifest after the dosing course ends, consistent with an immune-reconstitution mechanism rather than a direct antiviral one.
-This is associated with the peptide's role as a dendritic cell maturation signal rather than a viral enzyme inhibitor.
+That delayed-response pattern is mechanistically coherent.
+Unlike direct-acting antivirals where viral suppression tracks dosing, Tα1's effect on HBV markers tends to appear after the course ends, consistent with immune reconstitution rather than direct antiviral action.

 The sepsis story is more complicated than the early signal suggested#